 How to Wear Cardigans Without Looking Frumpy #FightTheFrump

 Do you struggle with how to wear cardigans without looking frumpy?
 Then this post is for you!
-I first published this post last May, but I’ve updated all the pictures and links so they’re current, so I decided to republish and bring it back to the top.

 This might seem like an odd time of year to discuss cardigans, but I actually wear cardigans as much in the spring and summer as I do the rest of the year.
 I tend to get cold indoors, and I don’t always want the stiffness of a denim jacket, so I always keep a couple of lightweight cardigans in my summer wardrobe.